scala/scala3/docs/docs/reference/unused-terms.md

   unused (ev: Ev) => 42
 ```

-Those parameters will not be usable for computations, thought they can be used as arguments to other `unused` parameters.
+`unused` parameters will not be usable for computations, though they can be used as arguments to other `unused` parameters.

 ```scala
 def methodWithUnusedInt1(unused i: Int): Int =